 The majority of the corridor is surrounded by agricultural land with associated farmhouses and agricultural buildings.
-There are clusters of residential development along certain portions of the corridor (Zeitler Road, Cameron Road, and Clyde Road) and two areas (Woodland Heights Mobile Home Court and Hidden Village /Benson Park) that have a concentration of residences.
+There are clusters of residential development along certain portions of the corridor (Zeitler Road, Cameron Road, and Clyde Road) and two areas (Woodland Heights Mobile Home Court and Hidden Village /Benson Park) that have a concentration of mobile homes.
 The northern portion of the corridor is more highly developed with a mix of uses and an emphasis on auto-oriented businesses such as RV parts and service, automotive repair facilities, and trucking services.

 Approximately 58 percent of all property in Latah County is privately owned.
-Nearly 16 percent of the county's land is owned by the federal government with most of that land in the St. Joe and Clearwater National Forest.
+Nearly 16 percent of the county's land is owned by the federal government, with most of that land in the Nez Perce National Forest.
 State held land accounts for five percent of the county and includes the US-95 right-of-way.
 Most of the state property is endowment land for education.
 See Table 19.
 Latah County General Land Ownership.

-Land Ownership Acreage Percentage 404,682 58.7 Private 126,701 18.4 Forest Industry US Government 108,285 15.7 35,577 State 5.2 9,856 1.4 University 0.3 2,100 Highway 1,990 0.3 City Owned 665 0.1 Railroad Latah County 493 0.1 296 Less than 0.1 School District
+Land Ownership Acreage Percentage

+Private 404,682 58.7

+Forest Industry 126,701 18.4

+US Government 108,285 15.7

+State 35,577 5.2

+University 9,856 1.4

+Highway 2,100 0.3

+City Owned 1,990 0.3

+Railroad 665 0.1

+Latah County 493 0.1

+School District 296 Less than 0.1